atheme/atheme/README.md

     $ gmake
     $ gmake install

+If your user-installed libraries that you want Atheme to use are installed by your package manager to a directory such as /usr/local/, you may need to supplement the default compiler and linker search paths so that Atheme can detect those libraries (e.g. cracklib from FreeBSD Ports):

+    $ ./configure CPPFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib"

+The following libraries generally require pkg-config to be installed:

+- Argon2 (`libargon2.pc`)
+- OpenSSL (`libcrypto.pc`)
+- GNU libidn (`libidn.pc`)
+- GNU Nettle (`nettle.pc`)
+- PCRE (`libpcre.pc`)
+- libqrencode (`libqrencode.pc`)
+- Sodium (`libsodium.pc`)

+If you do not have pkg-config installed and want to use one or more of these libraries, please see `./configure --help` for the options to set to override pkg-config discovery for those libraries.
+For example, if you wish to use GNU libidn, and it is installed into a default search path for your compiler and linker, and you do not have pkg-config installed, execute:

+    $ ./configure LIBIDN_CFLAGS="" LIBIDN_LIBS=""

+If a library relies on populating `LIBFOO_CFLAGS` with some preprocessor definitions, or populating `LIBFOO_LIBS` with some library linking flags, this will generally fail.
+Install pkg-config for the best results.

 If you're still lost, read the [INSTALL](INSTALL) or [GIT-Access.txt](GIT-Access.txt) files or check out our wiki (http://github.com/atheme/atheme/wiki) for more hints.